-David Jackson, the manager and bass singer for the Chapelaires, started the group in 1968.
-Originally the group was a male quartet but many individuals have ministered with David over the years.
-Throughout the years the main purpose of the Chapelaires has been to introduce people to their Saviour, Jesus, and to encourage Christians who have become discouraged as they walk through storms and valleys in their lives.
-The message of their songs always focuses on the fact that Jesus is the Way, the Truth and the Life and through Him we can find Forgiveness, Hope and Strength for whatever we face in this life.
+The main purpose of the Chapelaires has been to introduce people to their Saviour, Jesus and to encourage Christians who have become discouraged as they walk through the storms and the valleys of life.
+The message of their songs always focus on the fact that Jesus is the way, the Truth and the Life and through Him we can find forgiveness, hope and strength for whatever we face in life.

-The Chapelaires sing primarily in concerts at churches, parks and campgrounds in Southwestern Ontario, and occasionally in Michigan.
-They have appeared on 100 Huntley Street, sang on two Caribbean cruises with Abraham Productions, sang in Red Deer at the Canadian Gospel Music Celebration and Praisefest in Niagara Falls.
+The Chapelaires sing primarily at concerts in churches, parks and campgrounds in Ontario and occasionally in Michigan.
+They are well known for their Christmas in the Country productions.
+They have appeared on 100 Huntley Street, sang on six Caribbean cruises, the Canadian Gospel Music Celebration in Red Deer and Praisefest in Niagara Falls.

-Over the years the Chapelaires have ministered with many special Canadian friends such as Kingsway Quartet, The Torchmen, The Heading Home Trio, Mercy, The Mudde Family,Hilltop Vocal Band The Watchmen and many others.
-They have also had the privilege of singing with American friends such as the Whisnants, The Hoppers, Karen Peck and New River, Tribute Quartet, Ivan Parker, Jeff and Sheri Easter, and the Talleys
+Over the years the Chapelaires have enjoyed singing with many of their Canadian friends as well as many American friends such as the Whisnants, The Hoppers, Karen Peck and New River, Tribute Quartet, Ivan Parker, The Talleys, the Easters and Brian Free and Assurance.

 Myrna Myrna is originally from Halifax, Nova Scotia.
 She is from a very musical family, and remembers singing with her sister Carol even when they were very young.
 At the age of nine, Myrna joined her sister and cousin in their first group.
 They sang together for a couple of years, before joining Bob White, also from Halifax, to form “The Singing Canadians”.
 Their enthusiasm for the Lord and their love of music, launched them into full time ministry.
 They traveled extensively across Canada and The United States for thirteen years.